jericson/jericson.github.io/resume.md

 Complicated systems fascinate me.
 Perhaps that's why I was drawn to programming.
 In college I studied non-deterministic atmospheric models.
-I operated a supercomputer cluster before computation become a commodity.
+I operated a supercomputer cluster before computation became a commodity.
 But since nothing compares in complexity to humans interacting with each other, I now plan, build and manage online communities.

 ### College Confidential
-**Community & Site Operations Manager**&mdash;_January 2020&ndash;March 2021_
+**Community & Site Operations Manager** | January 2020&ndash;March 2021

 **I evaluated a mature community, proposed next steps (including migrating to Discourse) and worked with the entire company to revive [the CC community](https://talk.collegeconfidential.com/).** On our team, I was the community dynamics and software expert.
-Product mangers, developers and designers consulted with me about how to manage the forum software.
+Product managers, developers and designers consulted with me about how to manage the forum software.
 I also worked with moderators and community leaders to defuse conflict and create community norms that work for members and the company.